kkyau/ISQA-3420-/UseCases.md

 Manager receives inaccurate or invalid license and vulnerability information for the requested software packages.

 ###Trigger
-Manager uploads software package query to which license and vulnerability information is provided.
+Manager uploads software package to which license and vulnerability information is provided.

 #Use Case 2